Welcome to the Geography Department

 - The Department teaches the new AQA A GCSE Syllabus.
 This covers a range of Human and Physical topics including Natural Hazards, Ecosystems, UK Landscapes, The Urban World, Development and Resource Management.

-- Two pieces of field work must be completed and then a third examination is based upon these.
+- Two pieces of field work must be completed

 - After school sessions are provided for students to attend revision lessons.

 - Most Able students in KS4 are challenged in the classroom and beyond the classroom.

 - The department runs a number of super learning days to focus upon extended writing techniques.

 - All students are provided with revision materials and encouraged to attend sessions in half term holidays.